$\ell^p$-improving for discrete spherical averages: Introduction

 Interpolating this with the contraction inequality we obtain the following estimate

-which we call the `trivial bound'.
+which we call the \emph{trivial bound}.
 For large $\lambda$ the trivial bound is larger than the bounds from our examples.
-Curiously, the trivial bound shows that there exist $\ell^p(\Z^d)$-improving estimates which decay with $\lambda$ in sufficiently high dimensions.
+Curiously, the trivial bound shows that there exist $\ell^p(\Z^d)$-improving estimates which decay with $\lambda$.
 Therefore a better interpretation of Jim Wright's question is the following. \begin{question} For each $1<p<2$, what is the best exponent $\eta_p$ so that

 where the constant $C_p$ is independent of $\lambda \in \N$ and $f \in \ell^p(\Z^d)$? \end{question}